-The first day of semester at law school is rapidly approaching for law school in the southern hemisphere.
-You’ve spent days (or even weeks) compiling your curriculum, your reading list and writing assessment tasks.
-You might have even started to (re)write your lectures and lesson plans.
+The first day of the semester at law school is rapidly approaching for law school in the southern hemisphere.
+You’ve spent days (or even weeks) compiling your curriculum, your reading list, and writing assessment tasks.
+You might have also started to (re)write your lectures and lesson plans.
 But have you thought about your first day in the classroom?
-More specifically, have you thought about what the first day will tell your students about what to expect for the rest of the semester from their legal studies?
-Your law students are forming impressions about you and the subject you’re teaching from the first moment they step into your lecture.
+More specifically, have you thought about what the first day will tell your students about what to expect for the rest of the semester?
+Your law students are forming impressions about you and your course from the first moment they step into your lecture.
 Being excited about your first day of class can improve your students’ marks.

 Are you excited?